How Much Does Flood Insurance Cost?

-Your Property’s Flood Zone Flood zones are ratings FEMA assigns to specific geographic areas based on the areas estimated level of flood risk.
-The NFIP uses this information to help determine how much flood insurance will cost and whether or not it is mandatory.
+Your Property’s Flood Zone There are a lot of factors that go into determining the cost of a flood insurance policy.
+One of those factors is flood zones.
+FEMA assigns flood zones to specific geographic areas based on the estimated level of flood risk.
+The NFIP uses this information to determine if purchasing flood insurance is mandatory.
 Flood zones with the highest risk are classified as special flood hazard Areas, or SFHAs, and include both A and V zones.
 Properties in a Special Flood Hazard Area are required to have flood insurance.

-The Elevation of Your Home’s Lowest Floor Since the lowest floor of your home is typically the most vulnerable to flooding, its elevation is often the most significant factor impacting your flood insurance premium.
+The Elevation of Your Home’s Lowest Floor The lowest floor of your home is typically the most vulnerable to flooding, so its elevation is often the most significant factor impacting your flood insurance premium.
 This information is compared to your area’s base flood elevation, which is the projected level flood waters are expected to reach during a 100-year flooding event.
-If your home’s lowest floor is below the base flood elevation, your flood insurance rate can increase significantly.
+If your home’s lowest floor is below the base flood elevation, as established by FEMA, your flood insurance rate can increase significantly.
 On the other hand, if your lowest floor is above the base flood elevation, you may be able to save a considerable amount on your premium.
-This information may require you to hire a qualified surveyor to produce an elevation certificate for your property, which can be costly.
-Luckily, many private insurers do not require an elevation certificate.

-The Value of your Property and its Contents The amount and the type of coverage you select will affect your policy’s overall cost.
-The NFIP offers a maximum of $250,000 of building coverage for residential properties.
-Those looking for more coverage will need to purchase excess flood insurance or find a primary policy through a private insurer.
+The Value of Your Property and its Contents The amount and the type of coverage you select will affect your policy’s overall cost.
+The NFIP offers a maximum of $250,000 for building coverage for residential properties, while our private flood insurance offers a maximum of $4,000,000..
 When purchasing flood insurance, it is important to consider whether or not you want to insure the contents of your home.
-Many people assume that damage to their personal property will be covered under their homeowners policy, and since content coverage is not required, elect to go without it.
-Unfortunately, flood is an excluded peril under standard homeowners and renters policies.
-While foregoing contents coverage can save you money in present, it could cost you more in the event of a loss.
-Choosing a higher deductible can also help to lower your premium, but you will need to ensure you hold enough in reserve to satisfy your deductible in the event that you end up filing a claim.
+Many people assume that damage to their personal property will be covered under their homeowners policy, and elect to decline contents coverage. .
+Unfortunately, flood is an excluded peril under standard homeowners and renters’ policies.
+While foregoing content coverage can save you money, it could cost you more in the event of a loss.
+Choosing a higher deductible can also help to lower your premium, but you will need to ensure you hold enough in reserve to satisfy your deductible if you end up filing a claim.